franktpmvu/NeighborTrack/README.md

 [**NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets**](https://arxiv.org/abs/2211.06663)

-This paper was accepted by 9th International Workshop on Computer Vision in Sports (CVsports) 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)
+This paper was accepted by the 9th International Workshop on Computer Vision in Sports (CVsports) 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW)

-Single Object Tracking(SOT) post processing method by using cycle consistency and neighbor(python version)
+Single Object Tracking(SOT) post-processing method by using cycle consistency and neighbor(python version)

-Some SOT model code are from OSTrack, Votchallenge, Ocean, TransT, pytracking, Mixformer.
-Thanks these projects alot.
+Some SOT model codes are from OSTrack, votchallenge, Ocean, TransT, pytracking, and Mixformer.
+Thanks to these projects a lot.

 Website:
 [**OSTrack**](https://github.com/botaoye/OSTrack),